What to know about your Baby’s Height and Weight Percentile?

 The last thing you expect to monitor are charts that illustrate how beautifully your baby is growing.
 After all, your children aren’t another ‘project at work’ but rather, the ‘love of your life’.
-However, a pediatrician could do well with charts that serve as a standard reference for them vis a vis your baby’s general development.
+However, a paediatrician could do well with charts that serve as a standard reference for them vis a vis your baby’s general development.

-If there’s one thing you can be absolutely sure of during every visit to your pediatrician, it is this: your child will be measured and weighed, and then those measurements plotted on an infant growth chart that will help keep tabs on how your little one is growing over time, and with relation to national averages.
+If there’s one thing you can be sure of during every visit to your paediatrician, it is this: your child will be measured and weighed, and then those measurements plotted on an infant growth chart that will help keep tabs on how your little one is growing over time, and with relation to national averages.

 What is an Infant Growth Chart?